vodquang96/django-anymail/docs/sending/anymail_additions.rst

     :class:`~django.core.mail.EmailMessage`, with a normalized version
     of the ESP's response.

+    Anymail backends create this attribute *as they process each message.*
+    Before that, anymail_status won't be present on an ordinary Django EmailMessage or EmailMultiAlternatives---you'll get an :exc:`AttributeError`
+    if you try to access it.

+    This might cause problems in your test cases, because Django `substitutes its own locmem email backend`_ during testing (so anymail_status won't be set even after sending).
+Your code should either guard against a missing anymail_status attribute, or use :class:`AnymailMessage` (or the :class:`AnymailMessageMixin`) which initializes its anymail_status attribute to a default AnymailStatus object.

+    After sending through an Anymail backend,
     :attr:`~AnymailMessage.anymail_status` will be an object with these attributes:

     .. attribute:: message_id